UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

     > The first page of [https://bianca.uppmax.uu.se](https://bianca.uppmax.uu.se)

+#### 3. Fill in the second dialog, using your regular password

-  3. Fill in the second dialog, using your regular password (i.e. no need for two-factor authentication)
+Fill in the second dialog, using your regular password (i.e. no need for two-factor authentication).

 ???- question "How does that web page look like?"